nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ### GetFromTxt Command
 The GetFromTxt Command is facilitated by `IOException`,`Scanner`, `KaChinnnnngException`, `IncomeList` and `ExpenseList`
 1. The user start the program and the command will start automatically with a default path
-2. Once the command executed, it will try to create an txt file on the default path
+2. Once the command executed, it will try to create a txt file on the default path
 3. If file failed to create, throw an `IOException`
 4. Catch the `IOExceotion` and print error messages
 5. Create a `Scanner` Object s to get content from txt file